soi-20/brains/_pages/strategy.md

 # Strategy to Master the Odds

-## Chp.
+## Chp1.
 The Shift of Power from Centralized to Decentralized

-## Chp.
+## Chp2.
 Master the odds: Market and Competition

-## Problems of Big Companies
+## Problems of Companies

 > “Being right is the enemy of staying right because it leads you to forget the way the world works.” – Jason Zweig.

-The opportunity exists in the business world because when big companies become successful is when collective leadership becomes most focused on maintaining success.
+The opportunity exists in the business world because when big/small companies become successful is when collective leadership becomes most focused on maintaining success.
 Usually, leadership tends to see more risk in the downside of the current plan and than upside in taking on new things.

 Few things big companies doing regularly: